winksplorer/summit/README.md

 # summit
 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/winksplorer/summit)

-summit is an "all-in-one" web UI currrently intended for managing Alpine Linux servers (but supports other, untested systems).
+summit is an "all-in-one" web UI designed to be portable and (somewhat) minimal while still being useful.

 Currently, summit is *not* ready for production.
 Many, *many* things are missing, and there are likely lots of bugs and security issues I've yet to fix.